 Agriculture, being a primary industry, supports many other industries roughly to the ratio of 1:1,6 regarding job opportunities.
 Apart from food security, it is a catalyst for the alleviation of poverty and economic growth generally.

-Source: National Agricultural Research and Development Strategy 2008, which can be found on the Department of Agriculture, Forestry and Fisheries website, www.daff.gov.za
+Source: National Agricultural Research and Development Strategy 2008, which can be found on the Department of Agriculture, Land Reform and Rural Development (DALRRD) website, www.daff.gov.za